-Some restaurants or bars have huge kitchens full of staff and still can’t prepare better montaditos (bun filled with typical Spanish treats like jamón, pato, manchego cheese and a sauce which is usually gaucha, mojopicón or mayo) than in La Quesería.
+Some restaurants or bars have huge kitchens full of staff and still can’t prepare better montaditos (bun filled with typical Spanish treats like jamón, pato, manchego cheese and a sauce which is usually gaucha, mojo picón or mayo) than in La Quesería.

-Visiting Mercado in La Linea and having some small tapas in La Ruda and La Quesería are musts for any visitors to LA.
+Visiting Mercado in La Línea and having some small tapas in La Ruda and La Quesería are musts for any visitors to LA.

-Located at Calle Doctor Villar, Plaza Farinas, Bodebar is definitely one of the most famous restaurants in La Linea.
+Located at Calle Doctor Villar, Plaza Farinas, Bodebar is definitely one of the most famous restaurants in La Línea.
 The reason is that they really try to be something more than just a classical tapas bar or a quick fast food restaurant.

-I like Bodebar just as much as most of the people living in or visiting La Linea because it really offers higher quality food and a special selection of dishes for this area.
+I like Bodebar just as much as most of the people living in or visiting La Línea because it really offers higher quality food and a special selection of dishes for this area.
 It’s a bit more expensive than other restaurants around but you hardly ever get anything bad.

 My Favourite Dishes in Bodebar

 They have very tasty mini burgers, croquettas, potato tortilla and bread dishes.
 From bigger plates you should try pulpo – octopus served with cauliflower mash and paprika sauce, the duck fillet or any of the steaks, or flamenquin (something like Gordon blue).

 The provoleta cheese (barbecued cheese served hot melted) and musaka are delicious as well.
 Also the grilled veggies platter is delightful, although not as a side dish.

 After all these treats you should get some lovely dessert.
 I have tried several desserts in Bodebar but the chocolate sorbet with vanilla ice-cream is the top, the best dessert ever.
 You can dine here for 15 or 20 euros per person, if you get more drinks it’s a bit pricier.

-I’ll finish this enormous list of my favourite restaurants or tapas bars in La Linea with some foreign cuisine so you can see that in this town you can also have some delicious Korma or Tikka masala.
+I’ll finish this enormous list of my favourite restaurants or tapas bars in La Línea with some foreign cuisine so you can see that in this town you can also have some delicious Korma or Tikka masala.

-First of all, take a walk along the Levante beach – a.k.a the biggest and also the best beach in La Linea as the real estate agents like to say.
+First of all, take a walk along the Levante beach – a.k.a the biggest and also the best beach in La Línea as the real estate agents like to say.
 It might be covered with some trash but then which beach is clean nowadays?
 It’s the responsibility of all of us.
 The sunsets there are stunning but the sunrise sky, even if it’s the East of LA, is unbelievably beautiful too.

 So take a walk there, watch the blue sea waves and after just a few minutes of walking you get to an Asian restaurant called the Gold Indian.
 It’s located directly at Paseo Maritimo, 59 and it’s definitely one of the best restaurants in La Línea.

 What to Eat in Gold Indian

 Then me and my boyfriend usually go for the onion Bhaji, veggie starter platter or pakora.
-Gold Indian is by the way one of vegan-friendly places In La Linea and there aren’t really too many of those.
+Gold Indian is by the way one of vegan-friendly places In La Línea and there aren’t really too many of those.

 They have lots of veggie dishes to choose from and all the naans are lovely too.
 From the main plates we love Korma, Butter Chicken, Curry, Jallfrezi, Podina and… honestly we love all the dishes, just to make a long story short.
 If you like (or even if you don’t like) Indian, you have to go there.

-Don’t confuse this place with another Indian restaurant in La Linea which is called the Golden Palace.
+Don’t confuse this place with another Indian restaurant in La Línea which is called the Golden Palace.
 It’s definitely a nice place though but slightly worse that the Gold Indian.
 All the meals from Golden Palace taste almost the same in my opinion.

-Are These Really the Best Restaurants and Tapas Bars in La Linea?
+Are These Really the Best Restaurants and Tapas Bars in La Línea?

 The list is not finished yet.
 The restaurants mentioned above are the ones which are close to my personal taste but I asked around and my friends and colleagues also suggested some different places which are worth dining in.
 Let’s mention a few of them:

 All carnivores can spend hours there!
 Do you like meat?
 Yeah?
 Great, go to La Chacra and get a juicy steak for 10 euros.
 The steak is served with fries or boiled potatoes and it’s pretty tasty.
 Many people love it there and I used to love too.

 This one is situated at Calle García Gutiérrez.
-I’ve been there just once and ordered a pretty weird food selection, though my friends and even my boyfriend claim it’s one of the best places in La Linea.
+I’ve been there just once and ordered a pretty weird food selection, though my friends and even my boyfriend claim it’s one of the best places in La Línea.
 It’s more a restaurant than a tapas place, and they say it’s perfect for romantic dining and main dishes.

 They have lovely mini burgers and Russian salads.
 I don’t know why but I don’t remember what else I had there and that’s not a good sign.
 Even though the food is delicious I really miss there something, maybe a specific atmosphere?
 You go there and tell me.
 Located at Carrer del Carme, 28.

 La Bodeguilla & La Bodeguiya

 The same owners, almost the same food just the first one is a small tapas bar with bar seating and the second one has more of a restaurant atmosphere (or the other way round).
 The tapas place is much better in my opinion.
 Even if both of these places are quite popular, I’ve never fancied them so much.

 A recently opened tapas bar offering a mixture of Mediterranean cuisine and favourite British tapas dishes or starters such as fish cakes and many others is located at Plaza Cruz Herrera.
 I really don’t get the google rating of 3 stars from 5.
 It’s definitely better than that.

-The Best Takeaway Service in La Linea: Don Domicilio.
+The Best Takeaway Service in La Línea: Don Domicilio.

-The Best Kebab in La Linea: Lebanese place at Plaza Constitucion, next to the driving school Autoescuela Rocha Dazu.
+The Best Kebab in La Línea: Lebanese place at Plaza Constitucion, next to the driving school Autoescuela Rocha Dazu.

-Are There any Vegan Restaurants in La Linea and Around?
+Are There any Vegan Restaurants in La Línea and Around?

 The choice of veggie dishes is very poor, it’s basically just about carne!
 Even a less strict vegetarian would suffer having a dinner here.
-You can find a few vegan option though – visit Gold Indian, Bodebar, El Ricnon Wine Bar, or Barbas.
+You can find a few vegan option though – visit Gold Indian, Bodebar, El Rincon Wine Bar, or Barbas.

-Can I dine in La Linea Alone?
+Can I dine in La Línea’s Tapas Bars Alone?

 I was new in town, didn’t know many people and I also love being alone so I just went for a coffee and breakfast to any random place and I spent hours there just sipping my drink and reading books.

-Spaniards are cool and relaxing, sometimes it borders on ignorance but at the end of the day it’s a good trait.
+Spanish people, especially Andalusians are cool and relaxing, sometimes it borders on ignorance but at the end of the day it’s a good trait.
 Nobody judges you and even though people are mostly sociable and hanging around with their family and friends, nobody will give you any strange looks; instead, they’ll probably start a conversation with you.

-What Are Your Favourite Restaurants in La Linea?
+What Are Your Favourite Restaurants in La Línea?

 Don’t agree with the best tapas bars & restaurants selection?
-Comment below with the places you like the most in La Linea and around.
+Comment below with the places you like the most in La Línea and around.
 Thank you!